dansmyers/dansmyers.github.io-archived/_posts/2017-06-25-Littles_Result_and_Customer_Churn.md

 Signup rate = Desired number of customers * Churn rate
 ```

-The average number of customers in the system at any partcular month
+The average number of customers in the system
 is available from the basic form of Little's Result:

 ```